GAO report reviews studies on student hunger

 “It is time to not only think about tuition and fees but basic needs,” said Pam Eddinger, president of Bunker Hill Community College in Boston.
 “That’s why our students are failing out of college.
 Sometimes they’re choosing between food and books.”

+The struggles of Bunker Hill students and the college's efforts to help them have been documented in the columns of Inside Higher Ed's Wick Sloane, an administrator at the college who works on this issue.

-The traditional college student is no longer a teenager that enrolled at an institution immediately after graduating high school and who is financially dependent on her parents.
-According to federal data, about half of all undergraduate students in 2016 were financially independent of their parents.
+Current college students don't fit the traditional demographic of teenagers who enrolled immediately after graduating high school and who are financially dependent on their parents.
+According to federal data, about half of all undergraduate students in 2016 were financially independent.
 About 22 percent of all undergrads that year had dependent children of their own, and 14 percent were single parents.
 The average college student today is 26 years old.

 The GAO’s analysis focused on the 39 percent of students whose income was below 130 percent of the federal poverty line and found that most low-income students also experience additional risk factors for food insecurity.
 The three most common factors were being a first-generation college student, receiving SNAP benefits and being a single parent.